 17. Remove from the oven and let them “cook” for another 1-2 minutes on the baking sheet before moving them to a wire cooling rack.
 This is optional: you could place 5-6 chocolate chips on the tops of each cookie as soon as they come from the oven, for more chocolate flavor, of course.

-18. These cookies taste even better the next day, the spices and pumpkin flavour are even stronger!
+18. These cookies taste even better the next day, the spices and pumpkin flavor are even stronger!